 Meta Releases Bitcoin-related Patents.
 Meta, formerly Facebook, joined the board of the Crypto Open Patent Alliance (COPA).
 This group encourages adopting and using Bitcoin (BTC) and cryptocurrency-related technologies.

 To be part of COPA, the company led by Mark Zuckerberg pledged not to sue anyone for its patents related to cryptocurrencies, with only one exception: “defensive reasons.”
 The intention is to make the patents “effectively freely available for all to use,” the organization stressed today, January 31.

-The Alliance sees the arrival of Meta to its board as "solidifying" its position as a "leading cryptocurrency patent association."
-According to COPA, they are building a "collaborative environment" focused on open source to "protect core technologies for all users."
+The Alliance sees the arrival of Meta to its board as “solidifying” its position as a “leading cryptocurrency patent association.”
+COPA is building a “collaborative environment” focused on open source to “protect core technologies for all users.”

 COPA was founded in September 2021 by former Twitter CEO and fervent bitcoiner Jack Dorsey.
 Another goal of the Alliance is to keep bitcoin as open as possible and prevent innovative technologies from being blocked through patents.